 Organized killers can also skip this stage if they deem it to be unnecessary.
 For example, if the offender is breaking into people’s homes and attacking them while they sleep, then the wooing phase will be of no use to him.

 As the name suggests, the capturing phase is when the killer will make his first move.
 This is the point when he finally crosses the line.

-He will suddenly drop his nice and reassuring act.
+During the capturing phase, he will suddenly drop his nice and reassuring act.

 It is at this stage that the victim will realize they are in trouble.